Matthew Stafford: 2011 season: Playoff debut

-On January 1, 2012, Stafford became the fourth quarterback in NFL history and third in the 2011 season, along with Tom Brady and Drew Brees, to throw for 5,000 passing yards in a season after recording a career-high 520 passing yards against the Green Bay Packers in a 45–41 loss in Week 17.
+During the regular-season finale against the Packers, Stafford became the fourth quarterback in NFL history and third in the 2011 season, along with Tom Brady and Drew Brees, to throw for 5,000 passing yards in a season after recording a career-high 520 passing yards in the 45–41 road loss.
 In this game, Stafford threw an interception on an attempted 37-yard touchdown pass that, had he been successful, he would've broken Norm Van Brocklin's record for most yards in a game.
 The accomplishment made Stafford the second-youngest quarterback in NFL history, at the age of 23 years and 328 days, to reach 5,000 yards, behind only Dan Marino.
 Stafford became the first player in Lions' franchise history to have two games in a single season with at least five passing touchdowns.
 Over the last four games of the 2011 regular season, Stafford became the only quarterback in NFL history to pass for over 1,500 yards (1,511) and 14 touchdowns over a four-game span.
 Stafford and the Lions finished the regular season with a 10–6 record, good enough for the Lions to make their first playoff appearance since 1999.

-During the Wild Card Round in the playoffs against the New Orleans Saints, Stafford threw for 380 yards with three touchdown passes and added a rushing touchdown.
-However, he threw two late interceptions in the fourth quarter that sealed the loss for the Lions, as they were defeated, 45–28.
+During the Wild Card Round against the New Orleans Saints, Stafford threw for 380 yards and three touchdowns and added a rushing touchdown.
+However, he threw two late interceptions in the fourth quarter that sealed the 45–28 loss for the Lions.
 Stafford was named a Pro Bowl alternate for the NFC after the 2011 NFL season.
 He was later named the 2011 Pro Football Weekly Comeback Player of the Year, AP Comeback Player of the Year, and NFL Alumni Quarterback of the Year.
-He was ranked 41st by his fellow players on the NFL Top 100 Players of 2012.
+Stafford was ranked 41st by his fellow players on the NFL Top 100 Players of 2012.